 Process the graham crackers in a food processor fitted with the S blade.
 Check to make sure they’re all crumbs before going to the next step.

-Drizzle the melted earth balance into the top hole while the food processor is running.
+Drizzle the melted vegan butter or margarine into the top hole while the food processor is running.

 Divide evenly amongst your 12 silicone molds.
 I use these tall silicone molds , but you can use silicone cupcake molds too.

 Press into the molds using something hard and flat on the bottom, like a shot glass or the opposite end of a pestle.

 Chill the graham cracker crusts in the freezer.